Joakker/tcod-go/README.md

 ## Installation

+* You must have the [libtcod](https://www.github.com/libtcod/libtcod) library already installed.
+This can be done by following the instructions in that repo.

 Assuming you have the `go` executable in your `PATH` and you have set up the `GOPATH` environment variable, simply run: